Bambuterol opens up your airways which helps relieve wheezing and chest tightness caused by asthma and other airways-related problems.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about bambuterol, and it will provide you with a full list of the side-effects which you could experience from taking it.

 - Take one tablet just before bedtime, with a drink of water.
-There are two strengths of tablet (10 mg and 20 mg) so your doctor will tell you which is right for you.
 Take the tablet exactly as your doctor tells you to.
 Bambuterol can be taken with or without food.

 - If you forget to take a dose, take it as soon as you remember.
 If it is almost time to take your next dose, wait until then and take the dose that is due.
 Do not take two doses together to make up for a forgotten dose.